kurapica/IGAS/Loop/README.md

 	namespace (name)

-Here a simple example, we can see :
+Here a simple example :

 	namespace "MySpace.Example"  -- Decalre a new namespace for the current environment